MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/manage-apps-and-solutions/failure-converting-to-managed-solution.md

 ## Cause

 This behavior is by design.
+You can't install a managed solution when the following are true:

+- An component of the managed solution already exists as part of an unmanaged solution in the target environment
+- The solution has been previously installed as an unmanaged solution, or the unmanaged solution was created in the target environment

 Some solution components don't support automatic conversion of unmanaged to managed state without setting the `ConvertToManaged` property.

 ## Workaround